NSR9/Extensive-Vision-AI/Object_Detection_using_Transformers_DETR/ReadME.md

-# Assignment 14 - DETR End-to-End Object Detection with Transformers
+# DETR End-to-End Object Detection with Transformers

 1. Take a look at this post (Links to an external site.), which explains how to fine-tune DETR on a custom dataset.
 2. Replicate the process and train the model yourself.
 Everything (Links to an external site.) is mentioned in the post.
 The objectives are: